Why are people protesting in Los Angeles? Here are key events leading up to President Trump's crackdown

 State and local officials have said that the deployments could aggravate the already tense situation in the city.

-"We didn't have a problem until Trump got involved," Newsom posted on X Monday.
+"We didn't have a problem until Trump got involved," Newsom posted on X on Monday.

 Defense Secretary Pete Hegseth defended the administration's mobilization of the National Guard and Marine Corps members, saying, "We believe ICE agents should be allowed to be safe in doing their operations and we have deployed National Guard and the Marines to protect them in the execution of their duties because we ought be able to enforce immigration law in this country."